-- 11.3.2 consider all relevant reports and information; - 11.3.3 afford the appellant an opportunity to make a final statement, or to have one made on his or her behalf. - 11.3.4 The Convenor shall seek confirmation from all parties that all necessary and relevant information has been conveyed to the Committee, that the questioning is complete and that in the opinion of the student, the hearing has been conducted in a fair manner. - 11.3.5 Thereafter all persons, except the Committee, the Head of Registry and any legal adviser appointed to advise the Committee shall retire while the Committee considers its decision.
+- 11.1 The Committee shall attempt to ascertain all relevant facts with a view to coming to a reasonable disposal; - 11.2 The Committee shall consider the appeal in the light of the relevant regulations and practices taking account of the entire circumstances of the case. - 11.3 The Committee shall examine the appellant and invite him or her to make an opening statement, or to have a statement made on his or her behalf.
+Thereafter the Committee shall: - 11.3.1 proceed to examine any person(s) called by the appellant and any person (s) who, in the view of the Convener, might contribute to the consideration of the appeal, and shall afford the appellant or his or her representative the opportunity to question, through the Committee, those persons; - 11.3.2 consider all relevant reports and information; - 11.3.3 afford the appellant an opportunity to make a final statement, or to have one made on his or her behalf. - 11.3.4 The Convenor shall seek confirmation from all parties that all necessary and relevant information has been conveyed to the Committee, that the questioning is complete and that in the opinion of the candidate, the hearing has been conducted in a fair manner. - 11.3.5 Thereafter all persons, except the Committee, the Head of Registry and any legal adviser appointed to advise the Committee shall retire while the Committee considers its decision.
 The Committee shall reach its decision or defer the decision pending further investigations. - 11.3.6 At any stage it shall be competent for the Committee to adjourn the hearing if it considers this to be necessary.